netbirdio/netbird/docs/self-hosting.md

    # e.g. hello@mydomain.com
    WIRETRUSTEE_LETSENCRYPT_EMAIL=""
    ```
+   > Other options are available, but they are automatically updated.

    Please follow the steps to get the values.

 4. Configure ```WIRETRUSTEE_AUTH0_DOMAIN``` ```WIRETRUSTEE_AUTH0_CLIENT_ID``` ```WIRETRUSTEE_AUTH0_AUDIENCE``` properties.